Eminent Domain Attorney for the Atlantic Coast Pipeline Project

 Land-clearing for the project started in early February, 2018, but ACP, LLC still needs to acquire the properties in order to complete the project.
 The project would cross about 2,900 properties in North Carolina.
 In some cases, the property needs to be leased, and not owned outright, but construction will still take place on the property.
 About 20% of the affected property owners have not yet agreed to compensation proposed by ACP, LLC.

 Though eminent domain typically comes into play for public infrastructure projects, a Supreme Court ruling known as the Kelo Decision makes it possible for governments to use this power on behalf of private developers.
-If you own a property and have been approached by a government appraiser or a representative of the Atlantic Coast Pipeline Project, contact an experienced eminent domain lawyer immediately.
+If you own a property and have been approached by a government appraiser or a representative of the Atlantic Coast Pipeline Project, contact an experienced eminent domain lawyer in Raleigh immediately.

 What is the Purpose of the Atlantic Coast Pipeline Project?